Metal-to-insulator transition in Pt-doped TiSe$_2$ driven by emergent network of narrow transport channels: Abstract

-\textsf{\textbf{ Metal-to-insulator transitions (MIT) can be driven by a number of different mechanisms, each resulting in a different type of insulator.
-Change in chemical potential can induce a transition from a metal to a band insulator; strong correlations can drive a metal into a Mott insulator with an energy gap; an Anderson transition, on the other hand, due to disorder leads to a localized insulator without a gap in the spectrum.
-Here we report the discovery of a new route for MIT driven by the creation of a network of one-dimensional channels.
-Transport data on Pt substituted for Ti in \tisetwo{} shows a dramatic increase of resisitvity by five orders of magnitude for few \% of Pt substitution, with a power-law dependence of the temperature-dependent resistivity $\rho(T)$.
-Our scanning tunnelling microscopy (STM) data show that Pt induces a network of nanometer-thick domain walls (DWs) that pull charge carriers out of the bulk and into the DWs.
-While the domains are gapped, the charges confined to the narrow DWs interact strongly with a power law in the local density of states (LDOS) (see Fig.~\ref{fig:1}c-e), even when they were weakly interacting in the bulk, and scatter at the DW network interconnects thereby generating the highly resistive state.
-Angle-resolved photoemission spectroscopy (ARPES) spectra corroborate the formation of a pseudogap at the \textit{L-}point in the Brillouin zone. }}
+Metal-to-insulator transitions (MIT) can be driven by a number of different mechanisms, each resulting in a different type of insulator--- Change in chemical potential can induce a transition from a metal to a band insulator; strong correlations can drive a metal into a Mott insulator with an energy gap; an Anderson transition, on the other hand, due to disorder leads to a localized insulator without a gap in the spectrum.
+Here we report the discovery of an alternative route for MIT driven by the creation of a network of narrow channels.
+Transport data on Pt substituted for Ti in \tisetwo{} shows a dramatic increase of resistivity by five orders of magnitude for few \% of Pt substitution, with a power-law dependence of the temperature-dependent resistivity $\rho(T)$.
+Our scanning tunneling microscopy data show that Pt induces an irregular network of nanometer-thick domain walls (DWs) of charge density wave (CDW) order, which pull charge carriers out of the bulk and into the DWs.
+While the CDW domains are gapped, the charges confined to the narrow DWs interact strongly, with pseudogap-like suppression in the local density of states, even when they were weakly interacting in the bulk, and scatter at the DW network interconnects thereby generating the highly resistive state.
+Angle-resolved photoemission spectroscopy spectra exhibit pseudogap behavior corroborating the spatial coexistence of gapped domains and narrow domain walls with excess charge carriers.